evanjamesjackson/ansible-playbooks/README.md

 ## Running

 Run `./run.sh` to run all the playbooks.
 Optionally, pass the name of a playbook (without its extension) to just run that playbook (e.g. `./run.sh personal`).

+## Notes

+- When first configuring Plex, do the following:
+  1. Run `ssh -L 32400:localhost:32400 JacksonBox` to open a tunnel from the server to your machine
+  2. Go to http://localhost:32400/web in a browser and sign in to Plex, and complete the given steps.